Canon 760D vs Nikon D5300

 The Canon EOS 760D (called Canon T6s in some regions) and the Nikon D5300 are two digital cameras that were officially introduced, respectively, in February 2015 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 760D vs Nikon D5300

 The side-by-side display below illustrates the physical size and weight of the Canon 760D and the Nikon D5300.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.